dginev/ar5iv-bindings/README.md

  The initial work in this repository went as far as to tease away the Fatal status of a report over 100 arXiv documents.
  Just dipping our toes in...

+### 🚧 High Velocity

+For all intents and purposes, the bindings in this repository are highly *experimental*.

+As support stabilizes and matures, bindings of sufficient quality will swim up to the mainline LaTeXML "Package" support, and will be removed from this repository.